 Depending on the time of year, there may be a special event going on at Disney while you’re there.
 If you’re visiting around Halloween, Magic Kingdom hosts Mickey’s Not-So-Scary Halloween Party, which starts in September and runs until the end of October.
 Mickey’s Very Merry Christmas Party begins in November and runs at the Magic Kingdom well into December.
 These are special ticketed events, and only happen on certain days, but they are definitely worth attending.
 Epcot also has four festivals: the Epcot Festival of the Arts in early winter, the International Flower and Garden Festival in the spring, and the International Food and Wine Festival in the fall, and the Epcot Festival of the Holidays during the holiday season.
 With special events come special snack items, entertainment, parades, and much more.
 It’s always a magical time to visit Disney during a special celebration.

 1 – Nighttime Shows

 All four theme parks now have nighttime entertainment.
-Magic Kingdom has “Happily Ever After.”
+Magic Kingdom has a new show “Disney Enchantment.”
 The show is fantastic.
 You don’t want to miss it!
-At Epcot, guests can see the Epcot Forever.
+At Epcot, guests can see the new Harmonious.
 Over at Hollywood Studios, guests have two different night shows to choose from: Fantasmic and Star Wars: A Galactic Spectacular.
 I would strongly recommend seeing all the shows, they really are some of the most magical experiences to have at the parks.